 Since 2011 households and companies are allowed to produce their own renewable electricity up to their own usage including a grid connection and feed-in compensation.
 This was an overwhelming success.
 To capitalize on this success measures were taken at the end of 2014 by the utilities and the government by introducing a service fee.
 This fee, called 'solar tax' by the general public, discouraged the use of solar panels.
-Users who like to install solar panels to generate renewable energy, had to pay 16 guilders per panel per month.
-For businesses, the rate was 32 guilders per month.
-The discourage policy for solar energy has proven to be effective.
+Users who like to install solar panels to generate renewable energy, had to pay 16 guilders per panel per month, businesses 32 guilders per month.
+The discourage policy for solar energy (and so, encouraging the use of fossil fuels) has proven to be effective.
 While the projection for 2016 was 28.6 MW, the real installed capacity turned out to be no more than 11.1 MW (38.8% of the projection).
 For several reasons, action has been taken and since January 2018 the service fee has been reduced to 8 guilders per panel per month for households and 16 guilders for businesses.